gbeckers/Darr/examplearrays/arrays/array_int64_2D.darr/README.txt

 change the memory layout when reading the array in a different language.
 This means that in column-major languages, the dimension axes will be *reversed*.
 Row-major languages are: Python and Mathematica.
 Columns-major languages are:
-Julia, Matlab/Octave, R, Maple, and IDL/GDL.
+Julia, Scilab, Matlab/Octave, R, Maple, and IDL/GDL.